 Just a short while ago, Lindsey Jagoe ’12 would not have believed she would spend several months after her graduation from Transylvania University studying organic farming in the United Kingdom, France, and Italy.
 As a participant in the cultural exchange program World Wide Opportunities on Organic Farms (WWOOF), she has the opportunity to live with families in her host countries and learn more about the values of independence and sustainability she embraced as a student at Transylvania.

 The following summer she spent a month in Istanbul with philosophy professor Peter Fosl.
-Her junior year she interned for a term in Pune, India, where she interviewed sex workers in the red light district about why they frequently refuse to send their children to residential schools.
+Her junior year she studied in Pune, India, for four months through the Alliance for Global Education.
+The program allowed her to apply what she learned in the classroom to the real world.
+While in India, she interned at a sex workers cooperative, which supplied counseling, medication, and sexual protection to women and men in the sex industry.
+Jagoe interviewed the workers in the red light district about why they frequently refuse to send their children to residential schools.

 It was in philosophy professor Ellen Cox's Feminist Philosophy class her sophomore year that Jagoe began to think about “various forms of masked privilege and inequalities within society.”
 She learned tools that helped her analyze her own place in society and how she interprets her surroundings.